merovex-archival/merovex.github.io/_posts/2011-07-09-adopt-the-domino-project-for-your-novels.markdown

   license: under CC BY 2.0
   caption: Dominos ready to fall.
 layout: post
-title: "Adopt the Domino Project for Your Novels"
+title: Adopt the Domino Project for Your Novels
 created_at: 2011-07-09 15:03
 modified_at: 2011-07-09 15:03
 published_at: 2011-07-09 15:03